-A heart attack occurs if the flow of oxygen-rich blood to a section of heart muscle suddenly becomes blocked.
-If blood flow isn't restored quickly, the section of heart muscle begins to die.
+A heart attack occurs if the flow of oxygen-rich blood to a section of the heart muscle suddenly becomes blocked.
+If blood flow isn't restored quickly, the section of the heart muscle begins to die.
 Acting fast at the first sign of heart attack symptoms can mean the difference between life and death, and limit damage to the heart.

 Heart attacks affect both men and women.
 Women under the age of 55 were even found to be seven times more likely to have a heart attack misdiagnosis than men of the same age.
 According to the American Heart Association, 75 percent of men survive a first heart attack and 62 percent of women survive a first heart attack.

 Treatment works best when given right after symptoms occur.
 Heart attack symptoms include:

 - Chest pain or discomfort involving uncomfortable pressure, squeezing, fullness, or pain in the center or left side of the chest that can be mild or strong.
 This discomfort or pain often lasts more than a few minutes or goes away and comes back.

 - Upper body discomfort in one or both arms, the back, neck, jaw, or upper part of the stomach.

 - Shortness of breath, which may occur with or before chest discomfort.

 - Nausea, vomiting, light-headedness or sudden dizziness, or breaking out in a cold sweat.